coolcarly/coolcarly.github.io/docs/phd/starting-over-a-phd.md

 ---
-title: If I could start over, what would I do differently?
+title: If I could start my PhD over, what would I do differently?
+sidebar_label: If I could start over...
+description: Notes overtime of what I would do differently.
 sidebar_position: 6
 ---